tomrpl/defiscan/src/content/protocols/maverick-v2.md

 ## Chain

-This report covers the Maverick v2 deployment on the Ethereum chain.
-Ethereum is considered fully decentralized according to this framework.
+Maverick v2 is deployed on Ethereum mainnet.

+> Chain score: L

 ## Upgradeability

-Maverick Protocol demonstrates partial upgradeability.
+Permissions on most contracts in the Maverick V2 protocol (e.g. `MaverickV2IncentiveMatcher`, `MaverickV2PoolLens`) have been revoked.

-Most contracts (`MaverickV2IncentiveMatcher`, `MaverickV2PoolLens`) have had ownership, and the respective permissions, revoked.
-However, other contracts like `MaverickV2Factory` and `MaverickToken` (MAV token) still expose permissions.
-These permissions allow the owner to change protocol fees, destination addresses, and security settings (e.g. through the LayerZero protocol) without effective restrictions on the update values.
-Hence, these permissions potentially change the protocol's expected performance or affect users' unclaimed yield.
+For other contracts (e.g. `MaverickV2Factory` and `MaverickToken`) permissions still exist and allow the owner to change protocol fees, destination addresses, and security configurations (e.g. through the LayerZero protocol).
+These permissions are not protected with effective restrictions e.g. on the update values.
+Ultimately, these permissions potentially affect users' unclaimed yield and may materially change the expected performance of the protocol.

-As a result, the protocol's Upgradeability score is Medium.
+> ⚠️ MaverickV2Factory is NOT verified on a public block explorer and the full scope of permissions and their impact cannot be assessed.

+> Upgradeability score: M

 ## Autonomy

 Maverick's protocol token (MAV) relies on the LayerZero protocol for bridging.
 In particular, if the DVN (currently Google Cloud) fails or behaves maliciously, it could disrupt cross-chain operations.
 While LayerZero’s decentralized design allows permissionless executors to step in if needed, existing permissions enable to change critical settings (e.g. trusted remotes) potentially affecting the expected behavior of the MAV token.

-The protocol's Autonomy score thus is considered Medium.
+> Autonomy score: M

 ## Exit Window

 The only two contracts in Maverick protocol that expose permissions are `MaverickToken` (MAV) and `MaverickV2Factory`.
 The permissions found on the first are not protected with an exit window for users.

 Further, since `MaverickV2Factory` is not publicly verified, it remains unclear whether an exit window protects the permissions found in this contract.

-As a result, the protocol's Exit Window score is High.
+> Exit Window score: H

 ## Accessibility

 Only a single user interface, app.mav.xyz, exists without a backup solution for users if the interface is shutdown or users are censored.

-Hence, the Accessibility score is High.
+> Accessibility score: H

 # Technical Analysis